 |Comments on The Great Yawn||Add Comment|

 Nov 12, 2008

 The belay was all hanging, we rapped and then set the anchor right as the crack gets to a hand crack.
 There is a little ledge but like 1 ft. out maybe, not much of a ledge.

 The crack is a very odd one.
 Its about big enough for half your body but not big enough for chimneying.
-My brother almost fell out of the off width and he would have hit me and that would have been an epic.
-So just a heads up.

 And yes now there is two humangous bolts on the top of the climb, they are very nice.